eabearden97/dont_wreck_my_house/planning/detailed-plan.md

         * [ ] delete unnecessary methods
         * [ ] delete code that is commented out
         * [ ] delete unnecessary imports
+        * [ ] GuestFileRepository and Host FileRepository could both come from the same interface
+            * they each have the same 3 methods
     * ====================================================
     * [ ] Miscellaneous Time (4 hours)
     * ====================================================